mikegagnon/robodojo/doc/doc/main.md

 - [Remote Access](##remote-access)
 - Runtime Errors

+~auto-reboot
+## Auto Reboot

+An Auto Reboot is when a bot jumps to bank 1, instruction 1 due to a non-fatal error.
+There are four events that can lead to an Auto Reboot.

+1. If a bot's execution reaches the end of its current bank, and the last instruction is not a [<tt>jump</tt>](##jump-instruction) instruction.
+2. If a bot [<tt>bjump</tt>](##bjump-instruction)'s to a bank that does not exist.
+However, if the `bjump` jumps to a bank that couldn't possibly exist (such as bank 51), then the bot taps out.
+3. If a bot's current bank is overwritten by an empty bank
+4. If a bot's current bank is overwritten by a smaller bank, and the bot's instruction pointer becomes invalid

 ~ref-banks
 ## Banks

 Every program is segmented into banks; every instruction belongs to exactly one bank.

+A bot can have a maximum of 50 banks.

 The [<tt>bjump</tt> instruction](##ref-bank-instruction) is used to
 jump between banks.